mvolkmann/blog/src/swift/SwiftPackageManager.md

 - Select the "README.md" file and add details.
 - Select Source Control ...
 New Git Repository...
 - Click the "Create" button.
+- If your GitHub account has not already been associated with Xcode:

+  - Select Xcode ...
+Settings...
+  - Select the "Accounts" tab.
+  - Click the "+" button in the lower-left.
+  - In the dialog that appears, select "GitHub".
+  - Click the "Continue" button.
+  - Enter a GitHub account name.
+  - Paste in a personal access token for the account.
+  - Click the "Sign In" button.

-- Select the Source Control Navigator (2nd tag).
+- Open the Source Control Navigator which is the second Navigator tab.
-- Select the "Repositories" tab.
+- Click the "Repositories" tab.
-- Right-click "Remotes" and select "New {package-name} Remote...".
+- Right-click the top entry and select "New {package-name} Remote...".
 - In the dialog that appears, verify the account, enter a description, and choose "Public" or "Private".
 - Click the "Create" button.
+- Select the Source Control Navigator (2nd tab).
+- Select the "Repositories" tab.

 Package versions are specified with Git tags that are semantic version numbers.
 To add a tag to the current commit of a Swift package:

 - Open the Source Control Navigator which is the second Navigator tab.
 - Click the "Repositories" tab.
-- Expand the "Tabs" section to see the existing tags.
+- Expand the "Tags" section to see the existing tags.
-- Right-click the top entry and select "Tag {branch-name}...".
+- Right-click the top entry and select "Tag {branch-name}..." where branch-name is typically "main".
 - In the dialog that appears, enter a semantic version number that is higher than the previous tag (ex.
 1.2.3).
 - Optionally enter a description in the Message input.
 - Click the Create button.

-The new tag only exists in the local repository.
-To push it to the remote repository, open a terminal window and enter `git push origin --tags`.
-It seems odd that Xcode doesn't provide a way to do this!
+- Select Source Control ...
+Push...
+- In the dialog that appears,
+  check the "Include Tags" checkbox and click the "Push" button.

+For each new version of the package to be published, commit the changes, tag the commit, and push it as described above.

+To view the GitHub repository in your default web browser:

+- Open the Source Control Navigator which is the second Navigator tab.
+- Click the "Repositories" tab.
+- Right-click the top entry and select "View on GitHub...".

 ## Using Packages

-To use a package from an application or other package:
+To use a package in an application or other package:

 - Open the application or package that will use the package in Xcode.